tuck1s/sparkyEvents/README.md

 Firstly ensure you have `python3`, `pip` and `git`.

 Next, get the project.
-Install `pipenv`, and use this to install the project dependencies.
+Install `pipenv` (`--user` option recommended, [see this article](https://stackoverflow.com/questions/42988977/what-is-the-purpose-pip-install-user)) and use this to install the project dependencies.
 ```
 git clone https://github.com/tuck1s/sparkyEvents.git
 cd sparkyEvents